Law SchoolMediation Clinic

 Supporting the Clinic

-Please complete this Member Information Form if you wish to act as:
+A Member Information Form should be completed if you wish to act as:

 Equality and Diversity

-University of Strathclyde is committed to achieving equality of opportunity throughout its activities.
-The Mediation Clinic seeks to promote equality and diversity among its mediators and those who use its services.
+The University of Strathclyde is committed to achieving equality of opportunity through its activities.
+The Mediation Clinic seeks to promote equality of diversity among its mediators and those who use its services.